 So, what will you find inside one of the NOTEL airstream trailers?

-There’s split-cycle air conditioning, keeping the trailer cosy or cold – much needed for a city with completely unpredictable weather activity.
+The room has split-cycle air conditioning, keeping the trailer cosy or cold – much needed for a city with completely unpredictable weather activity.
 It was cold and rainy while we were there.
 In February – summer!

 A Night in of Fun and Frivolity

 So, what is there to do once you’re ensconced in your airstream trailer?